eddiewebb/dotfiles/README.md

 ## Making this your own

-1) Just fork this repo as you would normally, then...
+1) Just fork this repo as you would normally,
+2) Clone the repo into your home directory (by default as ~/dotfiles)
-2) Replace my specific dotfiles with your own, and commit then to your fork
+2) Start moving or creating ~/dotfiles/home with your own, and commit then to your fork
 ```
 git clone [YOUR repo URL]
 cd dotfiles
-# remove my files entirely or selectively
-rm -Rf home/* home/.*
 # add your files
 cp -a ~/[.dotFileToTrack] home/
 cp -a ~/[.dotFileToTrackEtc] home/
 # Create symlinks
 bash install.sh

-git commit -am"Adding my own files instead of eddies"
+git commit -am"Adding my very own and magical dotfiles"
 git push
 ```
 3)Now use the instructions below moving forward.